RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Introduction

-Wireless communication systems facilitate the exchange of information carried by Electromagnetic (EM) waves between physically separated Transmitter (Tx) and Receiver (Rx).
-As EM waves propagate from the Tx to the Rx, they undergo various interactions, including reflection, diffraction, refraction, and scattering.
-Consequently, these waves may reach the Rx via multiple paths, each characterized by distinct CSI.
-Radio propagation modeling, which involves characterizing these propagation paths, has been the focus of extensive research due to its crucial role in the design, assessment, and deployment of radio networks~\cite{tse2005fundamentals}.
+Wireless communication systems facilitate the exchange of information carried by Electromagnetic (EM) waves between a physically separated Transmitter (Tx) and Receiver (Rx).
+As EM waves propagate from the Tx to the Rx, they undergo various effects, including reflection, diffraction, refraction, and scattering.
+Consequently, these waves may reach the Rx via multiple paths, with each path characterized by its own set of channel properties, known as a multipath component (MPC).
+In the upcoming Sixth-Generation (6G) networks, the antenna array size is expected to grow to thousands of elements under Multiple-Input and Multiple-Output (MIMO).
+This expansion requires efficient spatial management of such large arrays, thereby mitigating the increasing computational complexity associated with pilot-based estimation as the array size increases~\cite{heath2016MIMOoverview,albreem2021overviewMIMO}.
+This management, in turn, requires the Spatial Channel State Information (Spatial-CSI)~\cite{Spatial-CSI}, which include not only the traditional path loss and delay of each MPC, but also the angle of departure (AoD), angle of arrival (AoA), polarization and other channel characteristics.
+Meeting this requirement poses a significant challenge for the wireless channel modeling.

-Over the years, various methods for radio propagation modeling have been developed.
-The empirical models~\cite{okumura-hata2000use,singh2012cost231,series2012empripropagation,erceg1999empirically}, although effective for providing coarse-grained path loss information over large distances (from hundreds of meters to tens of kilometers), lack precision.
-Computational Electromagnetics (CEM) methods~\cite{bondeson2012computationalEM_book,sullivan2013electromagneticFDTD}, while being powerful for small-scale modeling, such as antenna design and near-field communication~\cite{hoorfar2003electromagnetic_antenna,yaghjian1982efficient_nearfield}, are impractical for a wider range of applications.
-As 5G and emerging 6G networks demand higher accuracy and more comprehensive radio propagation modeling, ray tracing offers a potential solution by approximating radio waves using ray concepts~\cite{yun2015raytracingradio,charbonnier2020raytracingcalibration,3d_raytracingwinert_orekondy2022winert,3draytracing_simple_hossain2019efficient,3d_kamboh2021path}.
-However, ray tracing is still limited by its high computational complexity and stringent environmental data requirements, making it unsuitable for more general and real-time applications.
+Over the years, various methods have been developed for modeling wireless channel.
+The empirical models, such as the Okumura-Hata~\cite{okumura-hata2000use} and COST 231 models~\cite{singh2012cost231}, are widely used to predict approximate path loss in large-scale environments.
+Although effective in providing coarse-grained channel information, they fail to capture the finer details such as the spatial information of the MPCs.
+Computational Electromagnetics (CEM) methods~\cite{bondeson2012computationalEM_book,sullivan2013electromagneticFDTD}, while powerful for small-scale modeling, such as antenna design and near-field communication~\cite{hoorfar2003electromagnetic_antenna,yaghjian1982efficient_nearfield}, are computationally impractical for a wider range of applications.
+Ray tracing, positioned between these two approaches, offers a more appropriate solution by approximating radio waves using ray concepts~\cite{yun2015raytracingradio,charbonnier2020raytracingcalibration}.
+However, ray tracing is still limited by its high computational complexity and stringent environmental data requirements (e.g., 3D modeling and surface properties), making it unsuitable for more general and real-time applications.